bstapleton/flashcards-laravel/README.md

 Create flashcards of different types:
 1. statement - these have no answers to select, and just give you a fact/statement/whatever to digest
 2. question - these have multiple answers and only one correct answer
-3. multiple-choice - these have multiple answers with two or more correct answers
+3. multiple-choice - these have multiple answers with one or more correct answers

 Flashcards have tags, which you can think of like subjects or topics.